Quantum field theory in external fields, nonperturbative pair production, high energy physics, lightfront quantisation, intense laser physics

 Anton works on particle physics and quantum field theory under the influence of external conditions.
 He is interested in how strong fields, as may be produced by intense laser systems, can be used to probe fundamental physics both within the standard model and beyond.
 He is especially interested in nonperturbative phenomena, such as Schwinger pair creation, and in the use of Schrödinger picture and lightfront methods.

 After completing his PhD in Durham, Anton held postdoc positions at Plymouth University, Trinity College Dublin, Umeå University and Chalmers.
 Anton has won research grants, as P.I., from the Irish Research Council, the Swedish Research Council and the Olle Engkvist Foundation.
-He rejoined Plymouth University in 2016, having won a Marie Curie Individual Fellowship.
+He rejoined Plymouth University in 2016, having won a Marie Curie Individual Fellowship, and in 2017 was appointed as a lecturer in theoretical physics.